nodemcu/nodemcu-firmware/docs/lua-modules/gossip.md

 | 2020-01-20 | [alexandruantochi](https://github.com/alexandruantochi) | [alexandruantochi](https://github.com/alexandruantochi) | [gossip.lua](../../lua_modules/gossip/gossip.lua) |

-This module is based on the gossip protocol and usefull for use cases when multiple controllers are on the same network and they need to know about each other's state.
-It can also be used for spreading information in the network.
-It runs using UDP, thus providing faster communication and less network noise.
+This module is based on the gossip protocol and it can be used to disseminate information through the network to other nodes.
+The time it takes for the information to reach all nodes is logN.
+For every round number n, 2^n nodes will receive the information.

 ### Require
 ```lua